Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning

-Here, $\xi\in[0,1]$ is a constant. \end{corollary} \emph{Proof:} Let $Z_1$ has already been trained on $N$ i.i.d samples from $Z_{mutual}(\cdot|x)$.
-Given that to get $Z_2$, we need to train $Z_1$ by extra $k$ i.i.d samples from $Z_{mutual}(\cdot|x)$ to get the monotonic performance improvement guarantee.
+Let $Z_1$ have already been trained by maximizing $I(Z;M)$ to some extent.
+Given that to get $Z_2$, we need to train $Z_1$ by extra $k$ samples from the training dataset by maximizing $I(Z;M)$ to get the monotonic performance improvement guarantee.